snakemode/depict-it/readme.md

 Now that we understand a little about how the `GameStateMachine` can be used to define "any game", let's get specific and talk about `Depict-It`.

-Inside of `/app/js/game/` there are a series of files
+Inside of `/app/js/game/` there are a series of files.
+(The ones with `DepictIt` in the filename contain the game logic.)

 ```
 DepictIt.js